All Times Listed Are Pacific Time

 While fantasy, sci-fi, and horror show us glimpses of far off kingdoms, spooky old houses, or exotic alien planets, genre fiction often is rooted in issues and ideas that are a little closer to our everyday lives.
 We'll chat with our authors about each of their amazing worlds, and discuss the role that allegory might play in their various works of speculative fiction.

-Ilana C. Myer (The Poet King), Sheree Renee Thomas (Nine Bar Blues), Michelle Renee Lane (Invisible Chains), David Mack (The Shadow Commission), other guests TBA
+Ilana C. Myer (The Poet King), Sheree Renee Thomas (Nine Bar Blues), Michelle Renee Lane (Invisible Chains), David Mack (The Shadow Commission)

 "Greenwood: Genre Reflections on the Massacre"

 This year marks the 100th anniversary of the burning of Greenwood, the worst, racially-motivated one-day massacre in modern American history.
-For many decades this event was not spoken of nor written about outside the Black community, but now, thanks to Watchmen and Lovecraft Country, an important event in our history is finally being discussed in the mainstream.
-We'll talk about what Black Wall Street was, what happened in 1921, how these media reflections affect how we discuss real world issues, and also about how Greenwood continues to deal with the legacy of this terrible event.
+For many decades this event was not spoken of nor written about outside the Black community, but now, thanks to WATCHMEN; LOVECRAFT COUNTRY; ACROSS THE TRACKS: REMEMBERING GREENWOOD, BLACK WALL STREET, AND THE TULSA RACE MASSACRE; and other media reflections, an important event in our American history is finally being discussed in the mainstream.
+We'll talk about what Black Wall Street was, what happened in 1921, how these media reflections affect how we discuss real world issues, and also about how Greenwood continues to deal with the legacy of the burning.

 "But Is It Trek?"